viperML/neohome/src/content/blog/flake-utils/index.md

 }
 ```

 This output function must return an attribute set.
-At first glance, this attrset can be freeform:
+At first glance, this attrset can be free-form:
 ```nix
 {
 #                 ↓ deconstructed function args